Tatty13/Tatty13/README.md

 ## Briefly about me 👩‍💻

 - 👩‍🎓 I started learning front-end developing in 2022.
-Currently, I'm taking a 'Web-developer' course at Yandex.Practicum.
+In July 2023, I completed a 'Web-developer' course at Yandex.Practicum.
 - 🏆 I want to become a professional fullstack developer, who can implement any project as efficiently and qualitatively as possible.
 - 😃 I would like people to have a positive experience with the web interfaces I create.
 - 🤝 I want to work in a team of professionals who are really passionate about their business.